Board of Directors

-Steve Glavan is Development Officer, Major Gifts, Livermore Valley Performing Arts Center where he brings his vast knowledge and passion for the nonprofit community.
-Prior to his time at the Bankhead Theater, Steve was the principal owner of Sapience Nonprofit Solutions, a Pleasanton-based consulting firm providing advisory services to nonprofits in areas that include fund development, strategic planning, and board development.
-He previously served in management and fundraising roles with various organizations including: United Way, The Humane Society, Joni and Friends, Horizon Christian Schools, and Christian Youth Theater.
+Steve Glavan is Individual Giving Director for City Year San Jose/Silicon Valley, where he shares his vast knowledge and passion for the nonprofit community.
+Prior to his time at City Year, Steve was Major Gifts Officer at the Livermore Valley Performing Arts Center.
+He previously owned and operated Sapience Nonprofit Solutions, a Pleasanton-based consulting firm providing advisory services to nonprofits in areas that include fund development, strategic planning, and board development.
+Steve has served in management and fundraising roles with various organizations including: United Way, The Humane Society, Joni and Friends, Horizon Christian Schools, and Christian Youth Theater.
 In addition to TVNPA, Steve has served on boards and in volunteer roles with the Association of Fundraising Professionals, the House of Ruth, and Valley Community Church.
 Steve holds the Certified Fund Raising Executive (CFRE) credential.
 He resides in Pleasanton with his wife, Caryl.
 They have three children and four grandchildren.

 Valerie Jonas has been with Axis Community Health since 2010 where she presently serves as Chief Development Officer and oversees marketing, fundraising and capital projects.
 Axis, a non-profit organization, is the major provider of primary care and mental health counseling services for low-income and uninsured Tri-Valley residents.
 Valerie has worked with several Bay Area nonprofit organizations, including serving as Regional Director for the Jewish Federation of the East Bay and as a consultant to the Bankhead Theater project during pre-development.
 She has served on many nonprofit boards, including the South Florida Epilepsy Foundation and J., the Jewish News Weekly, and is a former President of Congregation Beth Emek.
 Her career in marketing and fundraising began in Florida with work for Hank Meyer Associates Public Relations and Mount Sinai Medical Center’s Foundation.
 A graduate of Duke University, Valerie is originally from Lakewood, New Jersey.